peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetSignedBit
-    public boolean GetSignedBit​(EInteger bigIndex) Returns whether a bit is set in the two's-complement form (see <see cref='PeterO.Numbers.EDecimal'>"Forms of numbers"</see>) of this object' s value.
+    public boolean GetSignedBit​(EInteger bigIndex) Returns whether a bit is set in the two's-complement form (see <code>"Forms of numbers" </code>) of this object' s value.

 **Parameters:**